EBZebra/docs/edge/source/guide/configreference.md

 	<LogPort value="80"/>

 ### LogURI
-The URL or File name and path to which logged data should be sent.
+The URL or file name and path to which logged data should be sent or saved.

 **Possible Values**